peachjelly13/credit_card-design/README.md

 # credit_card-design
-A credit card design using html and css
+-A credit card design using HTML and CSS.

+-This is what it looks like -